leventdem/localForageBenchmark/README.md

 We want to store in a key-value database an application data and the associated metadata.
 Our constraints are :
-- storing two objects : one for contenet and one for metadata
+- storing two objects : one for content and one for metadata
 - both objects must be encrypted separately

 ## Two solutions